Have Questions?

 281-837-7373

-Like other drug and alcohol rehab facilities, Memorial Hermann Prevention and is dedicated to ongoing recovery for drug and alcohol addicts living in Baytown and its surrounding areas.
+Like other drug and alcohol rehab facilities, Memorial Hermann Prevention and is dedicated to ongoing recovery for drug and alcohol addicts living in Baytown, Texas and its surrounding areas.
 As such, this drug and alcohol rehab has been providing care like motivational interviewing, rational emotive behavioral therapy, substance abuse counseling approach, relapse prevention, cognitive/behavior therapy, individual psychotherapy and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 In Addition, Memorial Hermann Prevention and believes that it is important that its clients receive individual focus and services to make sure that they are successful.
 This is why it specializes in several programs such as persons with eating disorders, housing services, aftercare/continuing care, legal advocacy, clients with HIV/AIDS, child care for clients children and many other modes of treatment that you can find listed below.
 Each of the services that Memorial Hermann Prevention and provides are also available in different settings - short term treatment programs, inpatient drug and alcohol rehab centers, outpatient counseling, long term drug and alcohol rehab centers, detox facilities and more.